Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 #### 2) Create Linked Services
 We will create 3 Linked Services in this solution.
-The scripts of the Linked Services are located in the folder ***Scripts\Azure Data Factory\Linked Services*** of the solution package.
+The scripts of the Linked Services are located in the folder ***Scripts\Azure Data Factory\Linked Services*** of the downloaded GIT repo.

 - **StorageLinkedService**: This is the Linked Service for the Azure Storage Account.

-  -   Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services\StorageLinkedService.json***.
+  -   Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services\StorageLinkedService.json*** in the downloaded GIT repo.
 Under **connectionString** replace the following items with your Azure Storage credentials.
     - AccountName=\<Replace with Storage Account Name noted in step 2>
     - AccountKey=\<Replace with Primary Access Key noted in step 2>
   -   Go back to ***Author and deploy*** in the data factory on ***portal.azure.com***.